hbctraining/scRNA-seq/lessons/pseudobulk_DESeq2_scrnaseq.md

 ns
 ```

 To perform sample-level differential expression analysis, we need to generate sample-level metadata.
-To do this, we will reorder samples in the single-cell metadata to match the order of the factor levels of the sample ID.
+To do this, we will reorder samples in the single-cell metadata to match the order of the factor levels of the sample ID, then extract only the sample-level information from the first cell corresponding to that sample.

 ```r
 # Generate sample level metadata